intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ## Examples of Active Use {#ex-active}

-For example, header fields in email {{?SMTP=RFC5322}}, HTTP {{?HTTP}}
+For example, header fields in email {{?SMTP=RFC5322}}, HTTP {{?HTTP}} and SIP
-and SIP {{?SIP=RFC3261}} all derive from the same basic design, which amounts to a list name/value pairs.
-There is no evidence of significant barriers to deploying header fields with new names and semantics in email and HTTP as clients and servers can ignore headers they do not understand or need.
-The widespread deployment of SIP B2BUAs means that new SIP header fields do not reliably reach peers, however, which doesn't necessarily cause interoperability issues but rather causes feature deployment issues due to the lack of option passing {{middleboxes}}.
+{{?SIP=RFC3261}} all derive from the same basic design, which amounts to a list name/value pairs.
+There is no evidence of significant barriers to deploying header fields with new names and semantics in email and HTTP as clients and servers generally ignore headers they do not understand or need.
+The widespread deployment of SIP B2BUAs, which generally do not ignore unknown fields, means that new SIP header fields do not reliably reach peers.
+This does not necessarily cause interoperability issues in SIP but rather causes features to remain unavailable until the B2BUA is updated.
+All three protocols are still able to deploy new features reliably, but SIP features are deployed more slowly due to the larger number of active participants that need to support new features.

 As another example, the attribute-value pairs (AVPs) in Diameter
 {{?DIAMETER=RFC6733}} are fundamental to the design of the protocol.
 Any use of